2007 BCS National Championship Game: Second half

 The second half saw a much more defensive game, with no scoring in the third quarter.
 The Gator offense used up the clock, while the defense continued to stifle Ohio State's purportedly explosive attack.
 The lone score of the half came with just over 10 minutes left in the game, when Tim Tebow ran in a one-yard touchdown score, bringing the tally to 41–14, which was the final score.

 Chris Leak was named the offensive player of the game, and Derrick Harvey earned the defensive honors.
 The Gators held the Buckeye offense to only 82 total yards for the game, and Heisman Trophy winner Troy Smith completed only four passes for 35 yards and an interception.
 The Gators also dominated in time of possession, limiting the Ohio State offense to just over 19 minutes.

 Scoring summary

+Aftermath and legacy

+In retrospect, the 2007 BCS National Championship Game was arguably a turning point in the history of college football, ushering in an era of dominance for the SEC and the Southeast, in general.
+The 2006 season was the first of seven consecutive national championships won by the SEC.
+A school from outside that conference did not win a national championship again until the 2013 Florida State team.

+Between 2006 and 2022, schools from the SEC won 13 of the 17 national championships.
+Between 2006 and 2022, schools from the Southeastern United States won 16 of the 17 national championships.